How to install a glass switchplates without breaking it

 Check to make sure that the facing surface of the conduit box fixture in the wall is flush with the wall, and secure that glass plate to the fixture.

 - If the box in the wall is recessed, you must install the screw spacer (Steps 4-7).
-Otherwise by tightening the screws, you will pull the glass plate into the box in the wall, and this will cause it to crack or break.
+Otherwise, by tightening the screws, you will pull the glass plate into the box in the wall, and this will cause it to crack or break, so please be careful.

 - Measure the recessed distance from the front wall surface to the conduit box flange.

 - Cut the plastic screw spacer at the measured length and install it on the top and bottom mounting screws behind the flanges of the electrical fixture.
 (See the illustration above).